Logo

 • Dedicated service account: A separate monitoring service account is created with limited scope

-For more information about our security practices, visit the Code Cube Security Documentation.
+For more information about our security practices, visit the Code-Cube.io Security Documentation.

 Resources Created in Your GCP Project